Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a new security group to block traffic to the external IP address.
 Assign the new security group to the EC2 instance.
 - [ ] Use VPC flow logs with Amazon Athena to block traffic to the external IP address.
-- [x] Create a network ACL Add an outbound deny rule tor traffic to the external IP address.
+- [x] Create a network ACL Add an outbound deny rule for traffic to the external IP address.
 - [ ] Create a new security group to block traffic to the external IP address Assign the new security group to the entire VPC.

 ### A web application runs on Amazon EC2 instances behind an Application Load Balancer (ALB).
 The instances run in an Auto Scaling group across multiple Availability Zones.
 A SysOps administrator notices that some of these EC2 instances show up as healthy in the Auto Scaling group but show up as unhealthy in the ALB target group.
 What is a possible reason for this issue?